 Students and Faculty Contribute to Project Censored

-Multimedia Journalism majors Ivan Konza, Brittany Cocilova, and Joe Raspolich were recognized for their research by media activist group Project Censored in the most recent volume, Censored 2014: The Top Censored Stories and Media Analysis of 2012-2013 (Seven Stories Press, 2013).
+Multimedia Journalism majors Alyssa Tufaro, Cealia Brannan, Isabella Diaz, and Ryan Kemp were recognized for their research by media activist group Project Censored in the most recent volume, Censored 2015: The Top Censored Stories and Media Analysis of 2013-2014 (Seven Stories Press, 2014).
+The book's foreword this year was written by Ralph Nader.

 Project Censored was established in 1976 by faculty in the Department of Communication Studies and the Department of Sociology at Sonoma State University.
 Each year the non-profit organization enlists undergraduate journalism students and faculty from around the world to research published stories on important topics that receive little-to-no coverage in mainstream commercial news outlets.

-In Fall 2013 and Spring 2014 Tracy’s students have researched over forty story nominations for possible inclusion in the forthcoming volume, Censored 2015, to be published in October.
+In Spring 2015 Tracy’s students have researched over thirty story nominations for possible inclusion in the forthcoming volume, Censored 2016, to be published in October 2015.